Structure and stability of high-redshift galaxies in cosmological simulations: Toomre analysis

 \subsection{Velocity dispersion}

-The full velocity dispersion of gas includes three components: the sound speed within a cell $c_s$, the subgrid scale turbulence (SGS; unresolved velocity dispersion) within a cell $\sigma_T$, and velocity differences between neighbor cells (resolved velocity dispersion) $\sigmacell$:
+Since our galaxies are not thin, rotating discs with only velocity dispersion in radial direction, as in the original Toomre analysis, it is more reasonable to include all components of velocity dispersions as all of them resist gravitational collapse.
+The full velocity dispersion of gas includes three components: the sound speed within a cell $c_s$, the subgrid scale turbulence (SGS; unresolved velocity dispersion) within a cell $\sigma_T$, and velocity differences between neighbour cells (resolved velocity dispersion) $\sigmacell$:

 Using gas mass $M_k$ in a cell $k$ (see two versions below), we calculate the mass-weighted average of each component for the cells within a given patch:

 Here $\mathbf{v}_{k}$ is the velocity of cell $k$ in the galacto-centric reference frame, and $E_{\mathrm{turb},k}$ is the energy in subgrid-scale turbulence in cell $k$, which is directly calculated in the simulation.